An official website of the European Union. See all European Institutions

 The EU views Singapore as a key partner in a dynamic and rapidly evolving region.

-The 2013 EU-Singapore Free Trade Agreement (EUSFTA) is the cornerstone of our economic ties.
-It removes barriers to trade and investment.
-EUSFTA has helped the EU become Singapore's most important trading partner when taking goods and services together, and the EU is Singapore’s most significant source of Foreign Direct Investment.
+Upon entry into force, the EUSFTA and EUSIPA will further boost trade and investment relations.
+In fact, the EU is already Singapore's most important trading partner when taking goods and services together, and the EU is Singapore’s most significant source of Foreign Direct Investment.

 The EU views Singapore as the focal point of its investment strategy in South-East Asia and its role will only grow as this vibrant region develops.

-The EU Business Avenues in South-East Asia a is a business support programme that is organised and funded by the EU.
-This aims to help European companies establish long-lasting collaborations in South-East Asia through matchmaking and business support services.
-The missions cover different business areas, from envrionmental and green energy technologies to design, from healthcare and medical technologies to food and beverages.
+The EU Business Avenues in South-East Asia is a business support programme that is organised and funded by the EU.
+This aims to help European SMEs establish long-lasting collaborations in South-East Asia through matchmaking and business support services.
+In 2019, the missions to Singapore will cover different business areas, including environmental & water technologies, information & communication technologies, healthcare & medical technologies, organic food & beverage, and construction & building technologies.

 For more information about the programme in South-East Asia, visit the EU Business Avenues in South-East Asia website.